pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Court orders and opinions

-The information which specifically identifies jurors and witnesses and transcripts are excluded from the portal and typically require in-person requests to obtain.
+The information that specifically identifies jurors and witnesses and transcripts is excluded from the portal and typically requires in-person requests to obtain.

 Obtaining Court Opinions & Calendars

 All court opinions and postings are published on the UJS web portal along with the calendar schedules of the magisterial district courts and the common pleas courts.
-Interested persons may search for opinions and posting from appellate courts using the Opinions Search Tool.
-The requestor may filter by court type and other criteria such as posting type, caption, author and date range.
+Interested persons may search for opinions and postings from appellate courts using the Opinions Search Tool.
+The requester may filter by court type and other criteria such as posting type, caption, author, and date range.

 Similarly, the Common Pleas Court Calendar Schedule and the Magisterial District Courts Calendar Schedule can be searched by attorney name, calendar event, docket number, organization, and participant name/SID.